shayantaherian/Reinforcement-Learning/README.md

 # Reinforcement Learning with pytorch
-This is repository will implement the classic and state-of-the-art deep reinforcement learning algorithms using pytorch.
+This repository will implement the classic and state-of-the-art deep reinforcement learning algorithms using pytorch.
 The goal of this repository is to provide an easy to read pytorch reinforcement laernng implementation.

 ### What is included?
 Currently this respository includes the agents: